kuchalib/RadonDetector/README.md

 # RadonDetector

-Radon detector based on silicon PIN diode.
+Radon detector based on a silicon PIN diode